Analog Man Vintage guitar effects

 unique in that it may be the only enterprise which manufactures,

-modifies, buys, sells, and repairs vintage and new guitar effects.
+modifies, buys, sells, and repairs vintage, new, and custom guitar effects.

-Specializing in vintage and high-end, you won't find cheap
+Specializing in custom made, vintage and high-end, you won't find cheap

 Analog Mike has been playing with guitar effects since he